 - White Year - American and British history from 1650 to 1803 plus Ancient Greece

-- Red Year - American and British history from 1804 to 1900 plus Ancient Rome
+- Red Year - American, British, and World history from around 1800 to 1900 plus Ancient Rome

-- Blue Year - American and British history from 1900 to the present plus the early Middle Ages (not yet available)
+- Blue Year - American, British, and World history from 1900 to the present plus the early Middle Ages

+For teaching more than one child, you should first select the color year, then select the Form or Forms so that you are at least covering similar topics each year.
+If you have children close enough to work in the same Form, that will certainly be the most efficient option.
 It is expected that you will cycle through the four Years (historical periods), so students might be in Form I the first time through The White Year.
 When they recycle through the White Year four years later, they will be in a higher level Form.
-While the Morning Time Packet described below remains the same for all ages, their assigned books and other work will be quite different.
-(Eventually, there will be additional content for Morning Time Packets for those cycling through the Years a second time.)
+While the Morning Time Packet described below remains the same for all ages, their assigned books and other work will be quite different in each Form.

 The Morning Time Packet is used with the entire family, ideally first thing in the morning.
 This consists of Bible reading, Bible memory verses, and prayer time plus rotating activities from the “Beauty Loop” for hymn studies, poetry study, recitation, picture studies, composer and classical music studies, and read-alouds (fables, hero tales, and classic literature).
 Some subjects such as those within the Beauty Loop should actually loop.
 This means starting with the first one on the list and working through them sequentially.
 If you miss a day or run short on time, you just pick up from wherever you are in the loop.
 Poems, hymn lyrics, and recitation material are all included in your packet, and pictures and musical compositions are connected by hyperlinks.
 Many of the items in the Morning Packet are linked to the time period being studied in that Year’s program.